-We can invest our power of thought in creating an image of an insecure man or a confident one and the Being will believe it either way.
+We can invest our power of thought in creating an image of an insecure person or a confident one and the Being will believe it either way.
 The energy of life will be used to tell the Being a story about itself and that story is who the Being will be.

 Now go Be a hero.